germancutraro/localStorage-Task-List/README.md

 # localStorage Task List

-Simple Task list using localStorage to save the data.
+📃 A simple task list app using localStorage to save the data.

 ## Built With